-Can it be a simple coincidence that Kim's passing occurred in the same week as his beloved Jane's four years ago.
+Russ Breault has noticed that Kim's passing occurred in the same week as his beloved Jane's four years ago.
 It is sweet to think of this as we celebrate major moments in Kim's life.
 This photo was entitled 1 June '57.